 Moxibustion entails the burning of moxa (herbal wool made from the leaves of the Mugwort plant) over specific acupoints.
 The moxa can be rolled into a cigar-like shape or formed into a small cone and placed on a needle tip then passed over the skin in a wave-like movement.
-Radiant heat produced by the burning moxa penetrates into the body restoring balance, reducing pain and improve circulation.
-Often this therapy is combined with acupuncture and is used for general health improvement as well treating chronic conditions like arthritis, infertility, digestive disorders, infertility and ulcers and many more.
+The radiant heat produced by the burning moxa penetrates into the body restoring balance, reducing pain, and improving circulation.
+Often this therapy is combined with acupuncture and is used for general health improvement as well treating chronic conditions like arthritis, infertility, digestive disorders, infertility and ulcers, and many more.

-Chinese nutrition looks at the therapeutic properties and energies of foods as opposed to analyzing the chemical components of them which Western nutrition does.
+Chinese nutrition looks at the therapeutic properties and energies of foods as opposed to analyzing their chemical components of them which Western nutrition does.
 The advantage of this approach is that it can be customized to individual needs.
-In addition, Chinese Medicine looks at elements such as preparation methods of food, body types, geographical location and season to establish and individual’s diet.
+In addition, Chinese Medicine looks at elements such as preparation methods of food, body types, geographical location, and season to establish an individual’s diet.
 Start your journey to health with an appointment for a nutritional consultation by calling or E-mailing us right now.